ShareX/sharex.github.io/docs/custom-uploader.md

 title: Custom uploader
 ---

-## What is custom uploader?
+## What is a custom uploader?

-Custom uploader system in ShareX let users to upload image/text/file to hosting services or shorten/share URL.
+The custom uploader system in ShareX lets users upload images, text, or files to hosting services or shorten/share URLs.
 This feature is mainly used by users who host their own hosting services.

 ## Export / Import

-You can export your custom uploader with `.sxcu` extension which allows users to just double click that file to be able to use custom uploader.
+You can export your custom uploader with a `.sxcu` extension, which allows users to just double-click that file to use the custom uploader.

-If destination type is configured then ShareX can also set this custom uploader as selected custom uploader and change current destination to this custom uploader, so users won't need any additional configuration to use it.
+If the destination type is configured, ShareX can also set this custom uploader as the selected custom uploader and change the current destination to this custom uploader, so users won't need any additional configuration to use it.

 ## Name

-In custom uploaders list this name will be used.
-Name field is optional.
-When it is left empty ShareX will use request URL domain as name automatically.
-It is suggested to leave name field empty unless you have multiple uploaders which using same domain.
+This name will be used in the custom uploaders list.
+The name field is optional.
+When it is left empty, ShareX will automatically use the request URL domain as the name.
+It is suggested to leave the name field empty unless you have multiple uploaders that use the same domain.

-For example if request URL is `https://example.com/upload.php` and name field is empty, then `example.com` name will be used in custom uploaders list.
+For example, if the request URL is `https://example.com/upload.php` and the name field is empty, then `example.com` will be used in the custom uploaders list.

 ## Destination type

-Destination type is used when users import custom uploader by double clicking the `.sxcu` file.
+The destination type is used when users import a custom uploader by double-clicking the `.sxcu` file.

 ## Method

-List of HTTP request methods available:
+List of available HTTP request methods:

 * GET
 * POST